sjp/Fabulous/README.md

 ## Windows

 When using Windows, using a more sophisticated terminal emulator than `cmd.exe` will give you greater access to styling than basic coloring.
-Try [cmder](http://cmder.net/) or [ConEmu](https://conemu.github.io/).
+Try [Windows Terminal](https://www.microsoft.com/en-us/p/windows-terminal-preview/9n0dx20hk701), [cmder](http://cmder.net/), or [ConEmu](https://conemu.github.io/).